 At the beginning of December 2020, Amazon informed an online retailer by email that her seller account had been deactivated.
-All offers were also removed from the website and the credit balance was frozen until further notice.
+All offers have also been removed from the website and the credit balance has been frozen until further notice.

-Without providing further details, Amazon justified this by claiming that the retailer had manipulated customer reviews for its products.
-The retailer, which claims to have a turnover of around one million euros per year, applied for legal protection against this decision by the American online giant in the form of a temporary injunction at the Munich I Regional Court.
+Without giving further details, Amazon justified this by stating that the retailer had manipulated customer reviews for its products.
+The retailer, which claims to generate a turnover of around one million euros per year, applied for legal protection against this decision by the American online giant in the form of a temporary injunction at the Munich I Regional Court.
 Her out-of-court attempts to regain access had previously failed.

 Munich Regional Court I: Amazon has a “dominant market position”